supahcraig/CLDR/Labs/Data Warehouse/Virtual DW.md

 ![Filling out the form](./images/dbc-create-form.png)

 Then click `CREATE`.
-It will take some time to create the database catalog.
+It will take 5-10 minutes to create the database catalog.

 ---